How to Get an Emotional Support Animal (ESA) Letter in Minneapolis, MN

 Obtaining an ESA letter is free, though it can be time-consuming.
 Our U.S. Service Animals team can help take the hassle out of this process.

 There are several federal laws and state laws that you can benefit from once you have obtained a valid ESA letter in Minneapolis.
 ESAs are federally protected under the Fair Housing Act (FHA), which exempts them from no-pet policies and pet fees in housing, and they’re also covered under Minnesota’s Human Rights Act.
+You can learn more about this law, and others, in our ESA law guide for Minnesota.

 Below, we’ll delve further into these laws and explain exactly what they mean for you and your ESA.
 We’ll also discuss travel rights, general public access rights, and exceptions to ESA laws.